 Q: How many people are we adding to the world every day?

-A: The world adds a net 220,000 new people every day.
-That would be the equivalent of filling the Beaver Stadium, in Penn State (the second largest stadium in the U.S.) twice a day with new babies every day all year long.
+A: The world adds approximately 220,000 new people every day.
+That would be the equivalent of filling the Beaver Stadium, at Penn State (the second largest stadium in the U.S.) twice a day with new babies every day all year long.

 Q: If we are consuming too much and there are too many people on our planet what will eventually happen?

 A: If we continue to ignore the problem then eventually nature will force it upon us.
 The signs are all around us that the planet and nature are exhibiting immense stresses.
 Many highly regarded independent scientists and academicians we personally have spoken with and interviewed feel by 2100 ocean acidification will reach levels that will drastically alter whatever sea life is left at the time, global warming will wreak havoc on land and in the sea, the lands will be devoid of most forests and animals will be regularly going extinct.
 Humans will be unable to use land that has been transformed by salt water intrusion or live in areas devoid of nature, fresh water, and fertile soils.
 Humans as well as all earth’s creatures will suffer greatly.